SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     :return: a status indicating success, error, or pending operation.
         A list of gallery ID is returned, either synchronously or using the callback.

-.. py:function:: readGalleryContent(galleryID, callback, transactionID, options)
+.. py:function:: readGalleryContent(galleryID, callback, transactionID, offset, limit, options)
     :noindex:

     Read the content of one gallery, i.e. the IDs of all the records linked to this gallery.